glennmckechnie/weewx-wxobs/README.md

 Bugs reports, suggestions, feedback are always welcomed.

-Go to the bottom of this page for a list of previous changes.
+The bottom of this page has a list of previous changes.

 # weewx-wxobs